Schedule of Events + Openings

 Artist Mary Porterfield discusses the works comprising her series In:Dependence, drawings influenced by her work as an occupational therapist, as well as the artist’s interactions with patients and their caregivers.
 In painting on transparent glassine paper, Porterfield’s images address reoccurring struggles in healthcare that are outwardly hidden or forgotten to convey the loss of identity that can occur through degenerative illnesses.

 Open Air Concert and Children's Celebration | The Ship of Tolerance

 Lake Stage Polk Bros Park, Navy Pier

-Gather around The Ship of Tolerance, presented by Ilya and Emilia Kabakov Foundation, for this family-friendly celebration featuring a performance by MacArthur Middle School Band and Choir, as well as ChiArts vocalists and dancers.
+Gather around The Ship of Tolerance, presented by Ilya and Emilia Kabakov Foundation, for this family-friendly celebration featuring classical performances by local Chicago Public School students as well as ChiArts vocalists and dancers.

-Curator talk and walk through the exhibition: The Grand Maurice.
 In 1970, 60-year-old Maurice Sullins, an employee of Joliet's Municipal Airport, suddenly began to paint.
 Entirely self-taught, he painted continuously and obsessively, producing close to 1200 works in 16 years.
 Like most outsider artists, Sullins painted without the structure or restrictions imposed by academic art programs and did so for his own satisfaction.
-Upon his death in 1955, his works were placed in storage, where they remained out of sight for twenty-two years.
-Join us as we present a selection of paintings illustrating the personal symbols and narratives rich in composition, texture and color created by this artistic genius.
+Upon his death in 1995, his works were placed in storage, where they remained out of sight for twenty-two years.
+Join White Color for a curator presentation of paintings illustrating the personal symbols and narratives rich in composition, texture and color created by this artistic genius.

 Public Art Unveiling | Charles Atlas